 So, why are those customer 360 projects of a few years back no longer sufficient?
 Many of them were not hugely successful due to their complexity and also for the lack of a clear strategic vision.
 However, the expansion in the range and quality of the customer data that we have now means that the thinking of only some years back needs radical updating.
-(In this presentation at Avaus Expert Talks, Emma Storbacka gives some more context to this topic)
+Watch one of our Avaus Expert Talks, where Emma Storbacka gives more context to this topic.

 - CRM systems, at least in theory, were capable of managing the majority of relevant customer data and were often used for sales and customer care purposes.
 Now, with the focus shifting to digital channels, behavioural data, unstructured data, and the necessary privacy frameworks, it is clear a CRM alone cannot provide the customer understanding needed by modern sales and marketing.